Stocks poised to extend gains on hopes for interest rate cut

 |+2.65%

-The yield on the 10-year Treasury fell 0.02 to 2.12 percent.
-Bond yields and prices move in opposite directions.
+The yield on the 10-year Treasury fell to 2.08 percent.
+Bond yields and prices move in opposite directions, so falling yields indicates increased demand for the safety of government debt.

 Crude oil prices fell: West Texas Intermediate, the U.S. benchmark, was down 0.88 percent to $53.01 per barrel.